 Production is all about deadlines and organisational skills.
 As an entrepreneur she has initiated and sold multiple businesses.
 As a producer she has written, received and acquitted multiple grants.
 Claire has a passion for theatre and live events.
 Initially from Melbourne she has lived in the Far North for 12 years.

-Program Coordinator – Central (April – June)
+Program Coordinator – Cairns (January 2018 – current)

 Jedess is a descendant from the Ewamian and Western Yalanji people of North Queensland.
 As an emerging artist she creates and explores traditional stories with a contemporary perspective.
 Her Aboriginality is a continuous source of inspiration as she draws deeply on this throughout her creative journey.
 Her heritage has taught her to analyse and appreciate the surroundings she finds herself in, especially on country.
 Nature, wildlife and bush tucker are all aspects that are incorporated into her artwork.